SimoneCff/Hyb-DysNet/README.md

 The goal of this project is to develop an Artificial Intelligence system for the diagnosis and classification of dysarthria severity in ALS patients, using only vocal signals.

+Dataset is been given by the SAND Challenge Team

 ## Task 1: Multi-Class Classification (T0)
 As per the challenge specifications, our primary focus is Task 1.